-- 2.7.1 Chapter 4.3 of the General Introduction states that in order "to enable varieties to be tested and a variety description to be established, the range of expression of each characteristic in the Test Guidelines is divided into a number of states for the purpose of description, and the wording of each state is attributed a numerical note". - 2.7.2 In the case of the examination of a candidate variety of a new species, varieties of common knowledge might not exist, or might exist but cannot be obtained, and it might not be possible to develop a range of expression for each characteristic.
-For this reason a description might be developed according to the botanical and the chronological order of plant characteristics described in document TGP/7, "Development of Test Guidelines", Annex 3, Guidance Note GN26.
-Descriptions of the wild species in botanical literature might serve as a basis to prepare such a description.
+- 2.7.1 Chapter 4.3 of the General Introduction states that in order "to enable varieties to be tested and a variety description to be established, the range of expression of each characteristic in the Test Guidelines is divided into a number of states for the purpose of description, and the wording of each state is attributed a numerical note". - 2.7.2 In the case of the examination of a candidate variety of a new species a description might be developed according to the botanical and the chronological order of plant characteristics described in document TGP/7, "Development of Test Guidelines", Annex 3, Guidance Note GN26.
+Relevant publications, including descriptions of the wild species in botanical literature, might serve as a basis to prepare such a description and provide information on the possible variation present within the species.
 Examples of relevant literature include: